selinymn-hub/electrification-copilot-overview/README.md

 # Electrification Copilot (Overview)

 **What this is:** A product concept for an internal “copilot” that guides engineers through validation workflows, auto-documents steps, and surfaces reusable digital-twin assets, **without** any proprietary content.
+Generic concept for portfolio purposes only.
+Contains **no proprietary or confidential information from any employer**.

 ---